-Why order takeout when you can make fresh chow mein at home?
-This dish is ready in 30 minutes—way less time than actual delivery!
+Why order takeout when you can make it at home?
+This chicken chow mein is ready in 30 minutes—way less time than actual delivery!

 30-Minute Chicken Chow Mein